thacherT1D/webdevstuff/Client_Side_Frameworks_(Angular)/Angular_Custom_Directives.desc.md

 * Explain what a custom directive.
 * Explain why a custom directive is useful.
-* Build a simple custom directive.
+* Build a simple custom directive with a template.
-* Explain isolate scope in directives and why they are useful.
+* Build a custom directive with a controller attached to it.
 * Build an isolated scope directive.

 ## What are custom directives?